 The following is a description of claims and assertions where a potential loss is possible, but not probable.
-The Company believes that none of the contingencies described below would have a material adverse effect on the Company's financial condition, results of operations or cash flows.
+The Company believes that none of the contingencies described below would have a material adverse effect on the Company's financial condition, results of operations or eash flows.

-Particulars March 31, 2023 March 31, 2022 (i) Bank guarantees given by the Company 1.18 0.85 (ii) Matters relating to direct taxes under dispute ^{1,2} 194.64 27.87 (iii) Claims against the Company not acknowledged as debt- Matters relating to legal case under dispute 2 1.38 1.38
+(₹ in Million) Particulars March 31, 2024 March 31, 2023 (i) Bank guarantees given by the Company 0.20 1.18 (ii) Matters relating to direct taxes under dispute 194,75 194.64 (iii) Claims against the Company not acknowledged as debt- Matters relating to legal case under dispute 1.38

 - 1. The management of the Company is confident of the outcome of the aforementioned litigations to be favourable and accordingly no adjustments have been made in the Ind AS financial statements in this regard. - 2.
-The amounts under disputes is as per the demands from the respective authorities for the respective periods and has not been adjusted to include further interest, penalty leviable, if any, at the time of final outcome of the appeals - (ii) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post employment benefits received Presidential assent in September 2020.
+The amounts under disputes is as per the demands from the respective authorities for the respective periods and has not been adjusted to include further interest, penalty leviable, if any, at the time of final outcome of the appeals. - (ii) The Code on Social Security, 2020 ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
-However, the date on which the Code will come into effect has not been notified and the final rules/interpretation have not yet been issued.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective. - (iii) The Company is in the process of obtaining registration under The Employees' Provident Funds And Miscellaneous Provisions Act, 1952 and regularising the delay in remittance with the authorities and do not expect any material financial impact in this regard and accordingly no adjustments have been made in the Ind AS financial statements in this regard.
+Certain sections of the Code came into effect on May 3, 2023.
+However, the final rules / interpretation have not yet been issued.
+Based on a preliminary assessment, the Company believes the impact of the change will not be significant. - (iii) As at March 31, 2024, the Company is in the process of obtaining registration under The Employees' Provident Funds And Miscellaneous Provisions Act, 1952 and regularising the delay in remittance with the authorities and do not expect any material financial impact in this regard and accordingly no adjustments have been made in the Ind AS financial statements in this regard. - 3.
+A search under Section 132 of the Income-tax Act., 1962 ("IT Act"), was carried out at the premises of the Company by the Income Tax authorities, followed by search closure visits on various dates during the year ended March 31, 2024 to check the compliance with the provisions of the IT Act.
+The income tax department has subsequently sought certain information / clarifications, which have been provided by being physically present in such meetings held.
+We believes that the Company has complied with all the applicable provisions of the IT Act with respect to its operations.

-33 Related party disclosures
+34 Related party disclosures